octospacc/sitoctt/en/Chi-Sono.md

 : The simple thing is itself a particular property.

 • My favorite color is the background color of the site : That is, #eeddff.
-I'm poor and I don't have Pantone colors, this is the most precision I can guarantee.
+I'm poor and I don't have Pantone colors, this is the maximum precision I can guarantee.
 I hope your display is calibrated like mine.

 • I like to enslave stones
 : I mean, it's not that I enjoy it, it's that I have no other choice, the only way to do the things I like is to enslave computers (which are, at the processor level, thinking rocks).